Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-We recall the explicit Laurent polynomial superpotential going back to \cite{Givental:QToda} which by \cite{rietsch} can be interpreted as pullback of $\FFlie$ to a torus $\mathbb T_{Giv}$ that embeds into the domain $Z_{\Lie}$.
-For convenience we translate Givental's construction to be based on our quiver $Q_{n+1}$, which is essentially dual to Givental's original one (and reflected), and we will restrict to the totally positive part $\mathbb T_{Giv}(\R_{>0})$ from the outset.
+We recall the explicit Laurent polynomial superpotential of Givental \cite{Givental:QToda} which by \cite{rietsch} can be interpreted as pullback of $\FFlie$ to a torus $\mathbb T_{Giv}$ that embeds into the domain $Z_{\Lie}$.
+For convenience we translate Givental's construction to be based on our quiver $Q_{n+1}$, see Remark~\ref{r:GiventalComparison}, and we will restrict to the totally positive part $\mathbb T_{Giv}(\R_{>0})$ from the outset.

 \begin{defn} Let us consider positive labellings of the arrows $a\in\mathcal A_{n+1}$ of the quiver $Q_{n+1}=(\mathcal V_{n+1},\mathcal A_{n+1})$ of the following kind,